 By Nicole Dagher, RMT

-inus problems got you down?
+Sinus problems got you down?
 Chances are, massage therapy might be able to help!

 The mid-winter months can be a tough time for keeping our immune systems healthy and ready to combat the inevitable cold and flu season.
 Do you suffer from sinusitis, sinus congestion, or tension headaches?
 If so, sinus massage could be a valuable tool to add to your winter self-care routine.
-Yes, massage for the sinuses is a “thing,” and massage therapists can use techniques that are aimed at helping to relieve symptoms of tension, inflammation and congestion in your face and/or sinuses.
+Yes, massage for the sinuses is a “thing,” and massage therapists can use techniques that are aimed at helping to relieve symptoms of tension, inflammation, and congestion in your face and/or sinuses.

 More specifically, the direct manipulation and mobilization of the body’s soft tissues, through the many layers of muscles and fascia, stimulates the nervous, circulatory, and lymphatic systems, the latter of which is responsible for most of the production of our immune cells (such as lymphocytes, monocytes and antibody-producing cells called plasma cells).
-In fact, Research by the American Massage Therapy Association (AMTA) demonstrates that massage therapy can improve how the immune system functions at the cellular level, helping us to fight-off colds, flu and other seasonal illnesses faster, and with less discomfort along the way.
+In fact, Research by the American Massage Therapy Association (AMTA) demonstrates that massage therapy can improve how the immune system functions at the cellular level, helping us to fight off colds, flu, and other seasonal illnesses faster, and with less discomfort along the way.
 Research from Cedars-Sinai accordingly found that “massage therapy increases the activity of white blood cells that work to combat viruses.”
 This finding offers promising support for any person wishing to strengthen their immune system through massage therapy and could be of incredible benefit to those with already compromised immune systems.

-That means good news for sinus headache and congestion warriors: a regular massage therapy treatment with an added focus to the sinuses, could be exactly what your body needs to keep its own regulating systems and disease-fighting mechanisms in check.
+That means good news for sinus headache and congestion warriors: a regular massage therapy treatment with an added focus on the sinuses, could be exactly what your body needs to keep its own regulating systems and disease-fighting mechanisms in check.
 Eager to take your first full breath and zap that lingering headache?
 Take the active approach today: Follow the link below to book your personalized sinus massage treatment and experience the relief you deserve.

 Need immediate relief?
 No problem.
-Clear your sinuses yourself and induce the same immune-boosting effects at home with these tips for a do it yourself sinus massage:
+Clear your sinuses yourself and induce the same immune-boosting effects at home with these tips for a do-it-yourself sinus massage:

 Part I-Face Steam: